dewan-ahmed/dewan-ahmed.github.io/_posts/2022-11-04-markdown-asciidoc-restructuredtext.md

 2. [Hugo](https://gohugo.io/) is probably the most popular open-source static site generator.
 Written in Go, Hugo builds sites at a blistering speed.
 It has a native support for a variety of content types, menus, and dynamic API-driven content.
 These don't require you to use an additional plugin.
 You can select a theme that suits your project from [a wide selection](https://gohugo.io/showcase/).
 Check out [some of the project websites](https://gohugo.io/showcase) that are built with Hugo.

 3. Released in 2022, [Markdoc](https://markdoc.dev/) is a relatively new Markdown-based authoring framework.
 The Markdoc project is [open-source](https://github.com/markdoc/markdoc) and it powers [Stripe's documentation](https://stripe.com/docs).
 Their website has a [live edit](https://markdoc.dev/) button which makes the website a playground for you to give Markdoc a try.
 Documentations created with Markdoc will automatically render with your [React](https://markdoc.dev/docs/examples/react) app and using `@markdoc/next.js` for your [Next.js](https://markdoc.dev/docs/nextjs) app.

+After the first version of this blog went out, I received a number of praises on Markdoc.
+Here is a quote from [Addison](https://github.com/addisonj):

+> I have spent a lot of time looking in this space recently for helping to revamp documentation and I really really have fallen in love with Markdoc.
+Markdoc just hits the sweet spot of being super easy to get started with but elegantly extensible that makes it scale.
+I think the OP here simplifies a bit though of what Markdoc is.
+While it is pretty simple to integrate into a next.js site for a SSG doc site, it is more of a library that can be integrated into almost any site or rendering framework...
+With the ability to create custom tags easily and then the ability to analyze and transform an AST in a simple, but easy to understand way, I think markdoc is actually a great option for more than just building a doc site, but as a more general purpose tool for authoring any text-heavy content.
+>
+> With Markdoc, I have built: * a higher level utility for creating a "library" of content with consistent ids for stable and validated links * a validation library to ensure that doc structures follows best practices like having metadata tags in the frontmatter, properly nests headers and doesn't skip H3s, etc * an integration for authoring and reusing doc content in [spectacle](https://formidable.com/open-source/spectacle/) presentations * have a clear direction of how to "scale" docs-as-code as we were struggling to do that with a simple, flat file of markdown files.

 4. Configured with a single YAML file, [MKDocs](https://www.mkdocs.org/) is the third Markdown framework on my list, which falls in the category of SSG.
 Although there are not as many as in Hugo, MKDocs offers a [few official themes](https://www.mkdocs.org/user-guide/choosing-your-theme/) and a number of [third party themes](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes).
 As a Python-based framework, you can use `pip` to install [MKDocs plugins](https://www.mkdocs.org/dev-guide/plugins/).
 You can follow [this getting started guide](https://www.mkdocs.org/getting-started/) for your first MKDocs project.

-5. Last, but certainly not the least, of my favorite framework(s) is the family of frameworks based on [MDX](https://mdxjs.com/).
-Before that, let's understand what is MDX and how does it vary from MD.
-Quoting from [MDXJS](https://mdxjs.com/):
+5. Last, but certainly not least, among my favorite frameworks is the family of frameworks based on [MDX](https://mdxjs.com/).
+Before that, let’s understand what is MDX and how does it vary from MD.

 > [JSX](https://reactjs.org/docs/introducing-jsx.html) is an extension to JavaScript that looks like HTML but makes it convenient to use components (reusable things).
 MDX allows you to use JSX in your markdown content.
 You can import components, such as interactive charts or alerts, and embed them within your content.